- User Modeling Definition

 User modeling's role is to prepare a solid frame of reference for understanding your target audience.

-User modeling is a part of data mining operation explicitly designed for an exploration of the target audience (based on specific characteristics) and understanding the distinct patterns of its behavior.
+User modeling is a part of a data mining operation explicitly designed for an exploration of the target audience (based on specific characteristics) and understanding the distinct patterns of its behavior.

 In a way, it is a direct result of human-computer interaction.
 This contributes to the furthering and more elaborate segmentation of the target audience.
 In turn, the resulting model prepares the system for the user-adapted interaction.